ipfs/ipfs-companion/docs/window.ipfs.md

 ## How do I fallback if `window.ipfs` is not available?

-See the [example code](docs/examples/window.ipfs-fallback.html) for getting an IPFS instance with a fallback.
+See the [example code](examples/window.ipfs-fallback.html) (and [live demo](https://ipfs-shipyard.github.io/ipfs-companion/docs/examples/window.ipfs-fallback.html)) for getting an IPFS instance with a fallback.

 ## What about IPFS node configuration?